Franklin D. Roosevelt Presidential Library and Museum: Presidential Libraries Act

 Using Roosevelt's actions as a precedent, Congress passed the Presidential Libraries Act in 1955.
-It regularized the procedures for privately built and federally maintained libraries to preserve the papers of future presidents; all of the presidents from Herbert Hoover to George W. Bush have a presidential center overseen by the National Archives.
+It regularized the procedures for privately built and federally maintained libraries to preserve the papers of future presidents; all of the presidents from Herbert Hoover to Barack Obama have a presidential center overseen by the National Archives.

 Official presidential papers became public property as a result of the Presidential Records Act of 1978, backed by legislation limiting the size and financing of presidential museums.